gohugoio/hugoDocs/content/en/configuration/module.md

 extended
 : (`bool`) Whether the extended edition of Hugo is required, satisfied by installing either the extended or extended/deploy edition.

+  > [!note]
+  > The extended version check is disabled in v0.153.2 and later.
+  >
+  > Historically, certain features—specifically WebP encoding and LibSass—required the Hugo Extended binary.
+However, as of v0.153.0:
+  >
+  > - WebP encoding is now supported in all Hugo editions.
+  > - LibSass has been deprecated in favor of [Dart Sass][], which is compatible with any Hugo edition.
+  >
+  > Because these dependencies no longer require a specialized binary, the internal enforcement check for the extended version has been removed.
+Site and theme authors are encouraged to use Dart Sass to ensure cross-edition compatibility.

 max
 : (`string`) The maximum Hugo version supported, for example `0.153.0`.